 - A power of attorney granted by the parent company in favor of its resident representative, assigning full representation and accountability

 - Five copies of the Establishment Declaration Form (the related fields must be filled and signed by the authorized person)

 - Two copies of the power of attorney stating the representative in Turkey

 - If the branch representative is a Turkish national, a notarized copy of his/her ID card.
 If not, a notarized copy of the authorized representative’s passport translated into Turkish

 - Two copies of the signature declarations of the branch representative under the branch title

 - A letter of commitment (signed by authorized person)

 - A Chamber Registry Declaration Form Statement to be obtained from the Trade Registry Office (including photographs of the branch representatives)

-It should be noted that all the necessary documents issued and executed outside Turkey must be notarized and apostatized or alternatively ratified by the Turkish consulate where they are issued.
+IMPORTANT: It should be noted that all the necessary documents issued and executed outside Turkey must be notarized and apostatized or alternatively ratified by the Turkish consulate where they are issued.
 The original executed, notarized, and apostatized documents must be officially translated and notarized by a Turkish notary.